Green Heart Love

 Orzo pesto salad tossed with sliced vegetables.

 • Step 4: Combine the pasta water with the dairy-free pesto to thin it out slightly.
-Toss the pesto sauce with the orzo, then add the roasted vegetables and marinated tomatoes and onions.
+Toss the vegan pesto recipe with the orzo, then add the roasted vegetables and marinated tomatoes and onions.
 Top the salad with a sprinkle of cracked black pepper.

 Garnishes for orzo pesto salad